The Top Activities and Attractions in Napier

-1. Do a self-guided city tour
+1. Do a Self-Guided City Tour…

-2. Do an Art Deco Tour
+2. … Or a Guided Art Deco Tour

 Experiencing the “Art Deco” town is one of the most popular Napier activities.
-Several tour operators offer guided tours of Napier city focusing on its history and local stories through the art deco architecture.
-It’s a great way to discover the city if you have just arrived and experience and an easy-to-digest way to learn about the city.
-Book your walking tour with the Art Deco Trustor a vintage car tour with Napier Classic Cars.
+Several tour operators offer guided tours of the city centre focusing on its history and local stories through Art Deco architecture.
+It’s a great way to discover the city if you have just arrived with an easy-to-digest way to learn about the city.
+Book your walking tour with the Art Deco Trust or a vintage car tour with Avantogo Tours or Deco City Discoverer.

-3. Check out the views from Bluff Hill
+3. Check Out the Views from Bluff Hill

 Napier is the hub of the Hawke’s Bay region, one of the most popular winemaking regions in New Zealand!
 It would almost be a sin to not get out there and taste the local wines in the heart of where it is all made.
-Plenty of tour operators, such as Vines and ViewsorHawke’s Bay Scenic Tours, can take you on a winery crawl from Napier.
+Plenty of tour operators, such as Vines and Views or Hawkes Bay Scenic Tours, can take you on a winery crawl from Napier.
 Alternatively, do a self-guided tour by bike or car (just don’t drink and drive) to cellar doors offering tastings and tours, such as Church Road, Mission Estate and Brookfields Vineyards, as listed in the 10 Best Wineries in Hawke’s Bay.
 After a few glasses, this will be your favourite thing to do out of all the Napier activities!
 See more experiences ideal for couples in the 10 Romantic Things to Do in Napier.

-5. Get spooked at the Napier Prison
+5. Get Spooked at the Napier Prison

 The scariest, spookiest and funniest Napier attraction is the Napier Prison.
 That’s right, Napier is home to one of the creepiest places in New Zealand!
 Napier Prison offers self-guided tours with audio handsets to make your way through New Zealand’s oldest prison, established in 1862.
 Learn stories of famous New Zealand prison inmates and visit their old cells.
 There are costumes to get dressed up for some hilarious photos!

-7. Culture yourself at MTG Hawke’s Bay
+6. Culture Yourself at MTG Hawke’s Bay

 Location: 1 Tennyson Street, Napier.